-People call me to write and/or edit just about everything from brief biographies to full-length, published books, and I can honestly say, I love it all.
+People call me to write and/or edit everything from brief biographies to full-length, published books, and I love it all.
 There’s just something incredibly satisfying about transforming a piece of writing that’s good (or even not so good) into something that can reach farther and make a larger impact on the reader.

 Editing is an art, not a science.
-If you gave ten editors the same piece, you would most likely get ten very different pieces back.
-I’m sure each file back would return with all simple typos and grammar corrected, but you would also probably find that one editor may have suggested some word substitutions in places.
-Other editors may have added stronger transitions between paragraphs.
-Another may have offered the idea of a reorganization for greater emphasis on an idea or point which other editors thought was thoroughly explained.
+If you gave ten editors the same piece, you would likely get ten very different pieces back.
+I’m sure each file would return with all simple typos and grammar corrected, but you might also find that one editor may suggest word substitutions in places.
+Other editors may add stronger transitions between paragraphs.
+Another may have offered the idea of a reorganization for greater emphasis on an idea or point that other editors thought was thoroughly explained.
 The writing may even return from the editor nearly unrecognizable, which could be a good thing, or time for a deep conversation, depending on the project!

 Today I’m sharing my own personal “ten commandments” for editors.
 Mine may be a little different than others you have seen, and they do not apply necessarily to one kind of publication because of the variety of writing I do.
 However, as you edit your own work (or someone else’s), I hope some of these guidelines will work for you, just as they do for me and the authors I serve.

 - Honor thy author’s voice and content.
 The best voice for the piece you are editing is that of the author.
-Good editors have a sense of the author’s voice and will edit accordingly.
+Good editors understand the author’s voice and will edit accordingly.
 When an editor changes a word, it should be for clarity or to stay within the author’s voice.

 - Thou shalt clarify acronyms and jargon.
 It is common for authors to use the language of those they interact with, sometimes including an alphabet soup of acronyms.
-Be sure that the audience will easily understand these bits, and if not, make changes to clarify them.
+Be sure that the audience will easily understand these bits; if not, make changes to clarify them.

 - Thou shalt check and cite facts.
 This is an important one.
-If statistics are used, they should be cited.
-If claims are made, ask the author where they got their information if it is not evident.
+All statistics used should be cited.
+If claims are made, ask the author where they got their information if it is not common knowledge.
 Be careful not to present impressions or hearsay as facts.

 - Thou shalt proof.
 And proof.
 Read your piece multiple times, and preferably, engage multiple pairs of eyes.
 As humans, our brains are capable of corecting mistkes as we read therefore mising things tht we should catch.
 Right?